Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/ivr/what-you-will-build.md

 ## Receiving event data

 Vonage sends event data to another webhook known as the "event URL".
 This contains valuable information about the progress of the call.
-In this straightforward example, we will just output this information to the console.
+In this straightforward example, we will output the event data to the console.

 ## Processing user input